Corporate Volunteering with No Time Commitment: Funding Soft Skills Community Workshops

 - Maud Vanhoutte

-At New Reflections, we believe soft skills are not a luxury—they are life-changing.
-For that reason we have one mission and one mission only: Soft skills for all.
+Because we believe soft skills are not a luxury; they are life-changing, we have one mission and one mission only: Soft skills = people skills for all, and for that, we need your support.

 Across Sydney and Australia, we work with individuals who have survived domestic violence, young people disconnected from education, people living with disabilities, refugees, and others who have been excluded or overlooked.
 What they all have in common is potential.
 What many lack is a safe place to rebuild their self-worth, practise vital life and social skills, and believe in themselves again.

-That is what we provide: safe, empowering spaces to learn, grow, and reconnect — with others and with themselves.
+That is what we provide: safe, empowering spaces to learn, grow, and reconnect with themselves and others.

 We deliver hands-on, trauma-aware workshops that integrate: